Onto-Med/gfo-light/docs/README.md

 Some temporal relations can also be applied to points in time (*before*/*after*, *temporallyEqual*) or a point in time and a time interval (*before*, *temporallyStarts*, *temporallyFinishes*, *during* or their inverse relations).
 For some temporal relations (object properties), corresponding shortcuts (data properties) are defined for direct use in data property assertions (*afterDateTimeValue*, *beforeDateTimeValue*, *containsDateTimeValue*, *finishedByDateTimeValue*, *startedByDateTimeValue*, *hasTemporalPartDateTimeValue*).

+> [!NOTE]
-⚠ The basic theory of phenomenal time in GFO-full is inspired by the ideas of Franz Brentano ([Baumann, R. et al. (2014).
+> The basic theory of phenomenal time in GFO-full is inspired by the ideas of Franz Brentano ([Baumann, R. et al. (2014).
 Axiomatic theories of the ontology of time in GFO.](https://journals.sagepub.com/doi/10.3233/AO-140136)).
-According to this theory, each chronoid has exactly two extremal time boundaries (which can be understood as its first and last time point) and infinitely many inner time boundaries.
+> According to this theory, each chronoid has exactly two extremal time boundaries (which can be understood as its first and last time point) and infinitely many inner time boundaries.
-Time boundaries can coincide, i.e., have a temporal distance of zero, although they are different entities.
+> Time boundaries can coincide, i.e., have a temporal distance of zero, although they are different entities.
-GFO-light shares this view, but also provides a simplified option for modelling a point in time simultaneously as the end of a time interval and the start of the following time interval.
+> GFO-light shares this view, but also provides a simplified option for modelling a point in time simultaneously as the end of a time interval and the start of the following time interval.
-In addition, GFO-light allows the application of some Allen's relations to points in time, so that, for example, *temporallyEqual*, applied to points in time, can be understood as equivalent to *coincidesWith* from GFO-full.
+> In addition, GFO-light allows the application of some Allen's relations to points in time, so that, for example, *temporallyEqual*, applied to points in time, can be understood as equivalent to *coincidesWith* from GFO-full.